 ARCA will be installed at the KM3NeT-It site, about 100 kilometre off-shore the small town of Portopalo di Capo Passero on Sicily, Italy.
 The detection units of the ARCA telescope will be anchored at a depth of about 3500 m.
 With an appropiate granularity of the three dimensional arrays of sensor modules in the detector of the ARCA telescope, cosmic neutrinos with energies between several tens of GeV and PeV can be observed.

-The construction of ARCA – with in its first phase 30 of such detection units – has started in December 2015.
+The construction of ARCA – with in its first phase 24 of such detection units – has started in December 2015.
 This first phase ARCA telescope with a detection volume of about 0.1 cubic kilometer will provide a sound demonstration of the KM3NeT technology of cosmic neutrino detection.
 In KM3NeT 2.0, the detector of the ARCA telescope will comprise 230 detection units resulting in an instrumented volume of about 1 cubic kilometre – slightly larger than that of the IceCube neutrino telescope.
-In a third and final phase of construction the instrumented volume of the KM3NeT telescope will comprise several cubic kilometres.
+In the final phase of construction the instrumented volume of the KM3NeT telescope will comprise several cubic kilometres.
+Currently, the implementation of the full configuration of KM3NeT 2.0 and beyond is partially funded.